 CPAN, PKC, Ms. Gimelshteyn, and Ms. Lee want to "publish materials-for example, flyers advertising [their] events, videos and presentations from the events, social media posts, educational resources for parents, and other materials distributed at [their] events-that refer to individuals using biological pronouns and birth names."
-Gimelshteyn Decl. ¶15; Lee Decl. ¶15; see, e.g., Lee Decl., Ex.
+Gimelshteyn Decl. ¶15; Lee Decl. ¶15; see, e.g., Lee Decl.
+Ex.
 E (opposing the policies of a transgender-identifying Colorado state representative who uses the chosen name "Brianna Titone" and instead referring to Titone as a "man" and "Brian").
 They also "regularly publis[h] materials" that "inform ...
 Coloradans about the prevalence of gender ideology ... and the danger of so-called 'gender-affirming care."
 Gimelshteyn Decl. ¶16; Lee Decl. ¶16.
 These statements are "pure" and "protected speech."
 303 Creative, 600 U.S. at 587; see Meriwether, 992 F.3d at 509, 511-12.
-But because these statements would make someone feel, among other things, "unwelcome" at one of their events, their speech would be unlawful under the Unwelcome Provision.
+But because these statements would make someone feel, among other things, "unwelcome" at one of their events, their speech would be unlawful under the Unwelcome Provision and Unwelcome Statements Provision.
 Colo.
-Rev. Stat. §24-34-601(2)(a).
+Rev. Stat. \$\text{\$24-34-601(2)(a), 24-34-701(1)(c)}.

-Dr. Morrell is in a similar position.
-When Dr. Morrell writes comments about his patients in their medical records, he wants to refer to them using biologically accurate pronouns and birth names.
-Morrell Decl. ¶12; see, e.g., id. ("Her rash is most consistent with subacute cutaneous lupus erythematosus" or "Jennifer has been taking oral contraceptives for over one month.").
-Dr. Morrell wants to publish these notes on the patient's online portal and provide patients with a printed copy of them upon request.
-In addition, Dr. Morrell is active on social media, where-consistent with his belief that sex is immutable-he "regularly publish[es] content that opposes gender ideology and refers to transgender-identifying individuals using biological pronouns and birth names rather than preferred pronouns or chosen names."
+Dr. Morrell and Dr. Leswing are in a similar position.
+When they write comments about their patients in their medical records, they want to refer to those patients using biologically accurate pronouns and birth names.
+Morrell Decl. ¶12; see, e.g., id. ("Her rash is most consistent with subacute cutaneous lupus erythematosus" or "Jennifer has been taking oral contraceptives for over one month"); Leswing Decl. ¶13; see, e.g., id. ("She is feeling much better, and her headaches have completely resolved.").
+Dr. Morrell and Dr. Leswing want to publish these notes on their patients' online portals and provide patients with printed copies upon request.
+Morrell Decl. ¶12; Leswing Decl. ¶13.
+They also want to publish statements explaining their views on gender ideology.
+For example, Dr. Morrell is active on social media, where-consistent with his belief that sex is immutable-he "regularly publish[es] content that opposes gender ideology and refers to transgender-identifying individuals using biological pronouns and birth names rather than preferred pronouns or chosen names."
 Morrell Decl. ¶16; see, e.g., id.
 Ex.
 A (calling State Representative Titone "Brian" and referring to "his" lifestyle).
 Dr. Morrell also "write[s] on the issues of sex and gender as they relate to the medical profession" and publishes his writing in major outlets.
 Id. ¶14.
 In his writing, he "oppose[s] gender ideology ... and raise[s] awareness about the dangers of gender-affirming care."
 Id.
+And Dr. Leswing, for her part, wants to publish statements on her practice's Facebook page notifying potential patients that she will not use chosen names, preferred pronouns, or other so-called gender-affirming language because that language would harm rather than help her patients.
+Leswing Decl. ¶14-15.

-Dr. Morrell's statements are protected speech; they advance a viewpoint on sex, gender ideology, and the dangers of gender-affirming care.
-See Merimether, 992 F.3d at 509, 511-12.
-But again, his speech is made unlawful by the Unwelcome Provision because a transgender-identifying individual who reads his content might feel, among other things, "unwelcome" in his medical practice.
+Dr. Morrell's and Dr. Leswing's statements are protected speech; they advance a viewpoint on sex, gender ideology, and the dangers of gender-affirming care.
+See Meriwether, 992 F.3d at 509, 511-12.
+But again, their speech is made unlawful by the Unwelcome Provision and Unwelcome Statements Provision because a transgender-identifying individual who reads their content might feel, among other things, "unwelcome" in their medical practices.